openresty/lua-nginx-module/README.markdown

 **context:** *http*

 Specifies the size limit of the Lua VM pool (default 100) that will be used in the [ngx.run_worker_thread](#ngxrun_worker_thread) API.

 Also, it is not allowed to create Lua VMs that exceeds the pool size limit.

+The lua vm in the vm pool is used to execute lua code in seperate thread.

+The pool is global and to avoid recreate and destroy lua vm for each request.

 [Back to TOC](#directives)